MiB64/manual/feature-lists.md

 parent: System Requirements
 ---

-# Feature Lists
+## <center>Feature Lists</center>

-This page is intended for more advanced or curious users.
+This page is intended for more advanced or curious users only.
-If you meet the [system requirements](min_specs), then you already have everything covered and don't need to worry about this.
+If you meet the [minimum specs](min-specs), you already have everything covered and don’t need to worry about this!

 MiB64 is compiled with Microsoft Visual Studio 19.

-MiB64 uses the following extended CPU instruction sets if they are detected on your system:
+MiB64 uses the following extended CPU instruction sets if detected on your system:

 - MMX
 - SSE
 - 3Dnow!
 - SSE2
 - SSSE3
 - SSE4.1
 - AVX
 - AVX2
 - LZCNT

 These are mostly used in the video plugin and RSP.